 3. Weather Protection

-Toronto experiences four seasons, including harsh winters and stormy summers.
-Security film doesn’t just stop intruders—it also helps hold glass together during high winds, flying debris, and hail.
+Toronto has four seasons, with cold winters and stormy summers.
+Security film does more than help stop break-ins.
+It also helps hold glass together during strong winds, flying debris, and hail.

 4. Building Regulations and Condo Boards